ubug/ubug.github.io/schedule/index.md

 * <span class="text-primary">Breakout #1:</span>  **Gainful Employment Workflow and Requirements by Tamara Allen and Sharron Robinette, Utah State University**
 * <span class="text-primary">Sponsor Session</span> **Please attend one of our sponsor sessions**
 * <span class="text-primary">Breakout #2:</span>  **New Direct Loan Setup and Procedures by Jared Hallows, Southern Utah University**
+  <span class="text-muted">**Description:** "Banner Financial Aid 8.22.1 contains many updates and improvements to the Direct Loan process.
+The updates include several new forms, processes and tables.
+This session will cover what is contained in the release, as well as setup and execution.
+We will also briefly discuss additional updates coming in Banner Financial Aid 8.23."
 * <span class="text-primary">Breakout #3:</span>  **Daily Uses of ARGOS in the Financial Aid Office by Terry Bell, Dixie State University**
+  <span class="text-muted">**Description:** ARGOS how it plays into our daily lives at Dixie State University financial aid office.
+We will show examples of how we use it for award letters, verification notification, emails, SAP notification and exception reports.
+We will also give some suggestions and tips and tricks used to update Banner.</span>
 * <span class="text-primary">Breakout #4:</span>  **Dynamic Messaging by Denise Vandevanter, Utah Valley University**
+  <span class="text-muted">**Description:** Dynamic Messaging is a clean and efficient way to communicate information to students.
+It can be used for more than communicating awarding information.
+SQL statements allow the financial aid office to send messages to students sharing the same characteristics.
+Bells and whistles are created with HTML code.</span>
 * <span class="text-primary">Breakout #5:</span>  **Birds of a Feather**

 ### Payroll/HR